savishkadilshan/flixbox-web-app/README.md

 ### 1. Clone the Repository

-Since the application is currently under development, all the source code is in the `develop` branch.
-Make sure to clone the `develop` branch instead of the `main` branch.
+Since the application is currently under development, there may be some bugs, and certain features might not work as expected.

 ### 2. Installing Dependencies